-But there are things you can do to begin to understand why you’re sweating so much, which will tell us the right way to mitigate your excess moistness.
+But there are things you can do to begin to understand why you’re sweating so much, which will tell you the right way to mitigate your excess moistness.
 For example, are you overweight?
 The bigger you are, generally speaking, the hotter your body’s going to get, and thus, sweat.
 Pushing hard at the gym might mean sweating a lot at first, but over time, you’ll likely perspire less as you lose the excess weight.

 Is the gym you’re working out at too hot?
 Perhaps you should try getting your workouts in outdoors, at a better air-conditioned facility, or if all else fails, by a fan.

 But let’s assume for a moment that maybe you’re just an old-fashioned sweat monster.
-What can you do at the gym to prevent being so gross?
-“Bring your own towels or rags,” says competitive powerlifter Oliver Lee Bateman.
+What can you do at the gym to prevent being so soggy?
+“Bring your own towels or rags,” suggests competitive powerlifter Oliver Lee Bateman.
 How many is up to you, but one for wiping down yourself and one for wiping down the machine or weights is a good place to start.
 When you’ve used one or both to the point at which they’re saturated, throw ‘em in the bin and go back for more if your gym provides them for free.

 You can also switch to more breathable and moisture-wicking fabrics like spandex or other specialized polyesters, and not natural fibers like cotton, which will leave you drenched, causing you to perspire more.
 Wear head and wristbands, and wring them out as much as you can over a trash can; they may only stem the tide, but hey, when you’re leaking like a sieve, anything that can prevent even a little bit of your sweat from reaching the machine is a good thing.